 - Superficial or “lunch-time facial” peel: This treatment works best to improve the appearance of rough, dry skin and mild skin discoloration.
 A cosmetic peel can also refresh the appearance of the skin on the face, neck, chest or hands.
 A mild acid, like Alpha-hydroxy, is applied to penetrate the outermost layer of the skin as it gently exfoliates.
 Ideal candidates are individuals who have minor issues with the condition of their skin.

-- Deep peel: This treatment is ideal for individuals that want to remove moderate lines, freckles, age spots and shallow scarring.
-By deeply penetrating the middle layer of the skin with a phenol acid, like tricholoracetic, the deep peel will remove damaged skin cells and reveal an improved appearance in skin texture and tone.
-This procedure is primarily performed on the face and is a one time treatment due to its intensity.
+- Deep peel: This treatment is ideal for individuals that want to remove moderate lines, freckles, age spots, and shallow scarring.
+By deeply penetrating the middle layer of the skin with a phenol acid, like trichloroacetic, the deep peel will remove damaged skin cells and reveal an improved appearance in skin texture and tone.
+This procedure is primarily performed on the face and is a one-time treatment due to its intensity.

 Who is not a candidate for a Chemical Peel?

 Patients that show aging effects like severe wrinkles, bulges or skin bags do not respond well to chemical peel procedures.
 Patients are advised to look at alternative methods that will have more effective results on their problem areas.
 Other types of surgical cosmetic procedures that may work best on these issues are laser resurfacing, soft tissue filler, a facelift, brow lift or eyelid lift.
-Various techniques may produce the desired results you are looking for.
+Various techniques offered by the best cosmetic specialist New Jersey may produce the desired results you are looking for.

 Benefits of Chemical Peels